 Sales of face wipes have doubled in recent years and our skin is not happy about it - and not only that, many face wipes are also bad for the environment.

 Make-up wipes are becoming an increasingly large problem for our environment, particularly our coastline.
 A report by the Marine Conservation Society has shown that the number of wet wipes washed up on British beaches has increased by 50% since 2013.

-With an average of 35 wipes found for every kilometre of beach, this is a serious problem that is only getting worse.
+This is a serious problem that is only getting worse.
 The reason wet wipes are littering our coast line is due to people flushing them down the toilet rather than throwing used wipes in the bin.